JuanKo96/JuanKo96.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/), advised by [Prof. Justin Domke](https://www.cics.umass.edu/faculty/directory/domke-justin).
+I am a first year Ph.D. student in Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/), advised by [Prof. Justin Domke](https://www.cics.umass.edu/faculty/directory/domke-justin).
 My research focuses on advancing probabilistic machine learning through **Bayesian inference** and **deep generative models**.

-I specialize in enhancing approximate inference in complex systems by developing scalable and high-capacity variational inference methods using flow-based models.
-This expertise aligns with my work on constructing advanced generative models like Generative Flow Networks (GFlowNets) for scientific discovery.
-Additionally, I focus on leveraging diffusion models for approximate inference and improving their training methodologies to advance probabilistic machine learning.
+I'm interested in improving approximate inference by developing scalable and high-capacity variational inference methods using flow-based models.
+I'm also exploring deep generative models like Generative Flow Networks (GFlowNets) for scientific discovery.
+Additionally, I'm working on leveraging diffusion models for approximate inference and enhancing their training methodologies to push the boundaries of probabilistic machine learning.

-I am actively engaged in research with various groups, including the [DiffEqML](https://github.com/DiffEqML) research group, where I have deepened my interest in probabilistic machine learning.
+I am actively engaged in research with various groups, including the [DiffEqML](https://github.com/DiffEqML), where I have deepened my interest in probabilistic machine learning.
 Prior to joining UMass, I completed my Master's in Industrial & Systems Engineering at KAIST under the supervision of [Prof. Woo Chang Kim](https://felab.kaist.ac.kr/team.html) and earned my undergraduate degree at Yonsei University.

 <!-- <span style="color:red"> [News] </span>